lpirl/autosuspend/README.md

 Checkout this repository and simply run `./autosuspend.py`.

-If you are not interested in what autosuspend is doing, invoke with `pyhton3 -O ./autosuspend.py` (recommended).
+If you are interested in what autosuspend is doing, invoke with `pyhton3 ./autosuspend.py`.

 In Debian, one would put something like this in `/etc/rc.local`: